todd-dsm/smashNgrab/README.md

 vagrant destroy
 ```

-Then follow the first steps all over again.
+Then follow from the 'vagrant up' step all over again.

 ####Tear-down